 We will be working on alliteration and identifying the initial sound in words.

 The story books we will be exploring give wonderful opportunities for the children to develop their imagination.
 We will also be discussing what happens at the beginning, middle and end of the stories.

 Please read books as often as you can at home.
-The following website gives you access to some great online reading books.
+Talk about what has happened in the story.